Cauliflower, Potato and Cheddar Bake

 I’ve been dying for a mandoline so when Big Kitchen approached me about teaming up, a mandoline was my first choice.
 I used it to cut up the potatoes and cauliflower for this recipe.

 The mandoline took a little getting used to, but I have big plans for it.
-Once I figured it out, it was a breeze to use.
+Once I figured it out, it is a breeze to use.
 It has a button that you can just press to adjust thickness and it also has blades to julienne and cube.
-It will be perfect to slice potatoes for stovetop scalloped potatoes, too.
+It will be perfect to slice potatoes for stovetop scalloped potatoes, or slice onions for pickled red onions.

 Another great feature is the storage holder for the extra blades.
 This is a huge safety advantage–this way they aren’t loose in your pantry or wherever you store them.
 You can even use it as a drying rack to dry the blades after using them.